We could all use a little more love and kindness these days. One of the best ways to teach kids kindness is to model it — and get them involved!

 Give someone a random compliment.
 Who doesn’t love a good compliment?
 Say a few nice words to a friend or a stranger and make their day!

-Donate clothing and holiday toys to Foster Closet.
+Adopt a family through Foster Closet.
 Foster Closet provides clothing, toys, and other necessities to foster children.
-Access there list of urgent needs here, and you can adopt a family and/or access the most recently updated Foster Closet Christmas wish list here.
+You can assist with Christmas dinner baskets, adopt a family, and/or access the most recently updated Foster Closet Christmas wish list here.
 Please email [email protected] to schedule a donation drop-off.

 Leave a secret kindness note for a friend or loved one.
 The easiest way to brighten someone’s day?
 Write a few kind words on a piece of paper and leave it where they will find it later!